 Heat cramps are acute involuntary muscle pains, usually in the lower extremities, the abdomen, or both, that occur because of profuse sweating and subsequent losses in sweat.
 Heat cramps usually starts suddenly during strenuous and prolonged physical activity.
 They may be mild, characterized by only slight abdominal cramping and tingling in the extremities.
 More often, however, they present with severe incapacitating pain in the extremities and abdomen.
 The patient may become hypotensive and nauseated but remains alert.
 The pulse is generally rapid, the skin pale and moist, and the temperature normal.

 How to manage heat cramps

-- Remove the patient from the hot environment, including sunlight, a source of radiant heat gain, loosen any tight clothing.
+- Remove the patient from the hot environment, including sunlight, a source of radiant heat (Homeopathy Treatment for Heat Rash) gain, loosen any tight clothing.

 - Administer high flow oxygen.

 - Rest the cramping muscles, have the patient sit or lie down until the cramps subside